 Can Adults Grow Taller After Growth Plates Close?

-Growth plates — technically called epiphyseal plates — are soft cartilage regions near the ends of bones.
-During puberty, hormones such as estrogen and testosterone gradually trigger plate fusion.
-After fusion happens, bone lengthening stops.
+Growth plates — technically called epiphyseal plates — are soft cartilage zones near the ends of your bones.
+During puberty, rising levels of estrogen and testosterone gradually trigger these plates to harden and fuse.
+Once fusion happens, bone lengthening stops.
+Full stop.

-For most Americans, growth plates close between ages 16 and 21.
+For most people in the United States, that fusion happens somewhere between ages 16 and 21.

-A lot of people imagine bones as solid structures that can somehow “stretch” later with enough hormones.
-But once skeletal maturity arrives, long bones lose that growth capacity entirely.
-HGH cannot reopen fused growth plates.
-Orthopedic specialists have confirmed this repeatedly through imaging studies and clinical research [2].
+A common mental model is that bones are somehow stretchy structures that respond to hormones like dough responds to heat.
+They’re not.
+Once your skeleton reaches maturity, your long bones lose that lengthening capacity entirely.
+HGH cannot reopen a fused growth plate — orthopedic specialists have confirmed this repeatedly through imaging studies and clinical research [2].

-And honestly, this is where online misinformation becomes frustrating.
-Plenty of before-and-after photos show adults claiming extra height after HGH cycles.
-Usually, one of three things explains it:
+This is where the frustration really sets in.
+Plenty of before-and-after posts online show adults claiming extra height after HGH cycles.
+What almost always explains it:

 - Temporary spinal decompression

-Morning height versus evening height alone can vary by roughly 0.5–1 inch because spinal discs compress during the day.
-Somebody measures at 7 a.m., then again months later under different conditions, and suddenly an internet myth is born.
+That last one is worth dwelling on.
+Your morning height and your evening height can differ by roughly 0.5 to 1 inch, just from spinal discs compressing throughout the day.
+Measure yourself at 7 a.m., then again months later under different conditions, and suddenly an internet myth gets born with a proud caption and 40,000 likes.

-X-ray imaging tells the actual story.
+X-ray imaging tells the honest story.
 Closed plates stay closed.

 Does HGH Make Adults Taller?

 Clinical trials involving adults with normal skeletal maturity consistently show no meaningful increase in bone length from HGH therapy.
-The Mayo Clinic and National Institutes of Health both describe HGH treatment as inappropriate for cosmetic height enhancement in healthy adults [3].
+Both the Mayo Clinic and National Institutes of Health describe HGH treatment as inappropriate for cosmetic height goals in healthy adults [3].

 Some adults experience: